Phonostalgia presents...

 39699-4 "Stm"

-This title was previously recorded December 16, 1914.
+Originally recorded ca. December 16, 1914.

 He Comes Up Smiling

-(words by Grant Clarke, music by Charles Bayha)
+(w: Grant Clarke, m: Charles Bayha)

 39797-1 "Stm"

-39797-3 [no comments]
+39797-3 [No comments]

-New York, NY: Thursday, March 25, 1915
+New York, NY: ca. March 25, 1915

 The Little Ford Rambled Right Along

-(words by C. R. Foster and Byron Gay; music by Byron Gay)
+(w: C. R. Foster and Byron Gay; m: Byron Gay)

 39988-1 Rejected